 Discussion: The ISTA that has an active Trigger Based FTM Session with a peer has a choice to make when the RSTA polls it with a Trigger Frame of type Ranging and subtype Poll – to participate in a TB Ranging measurement exchange or to skip it.
 The invocation of this primitive by the SME helps the ISTA (MAC) make the choice.

+Discussion: The decription of when this primitive is generated is misleading.

 Resolution: REVISE

 TGaz Editor: Modify the contents of Cl.
 6.3.56.2.3 When Generated as shown below: